attack68/rateslib/docs/source/i_guide.rst

        fixed_rate=2.0,
        spec="usd_irs"
    )

-You can read more about arguments for instruments :ref:`here<defaults-doc>`.
-To double check some of the arguments for a *"usd_irs"* one can run:

-.. ipython:: python

-   defaults.spec["usd_irs"]

 We can value the *IRS* with the *Curve* in its local currency (USD) by default, and see the generated cashflows.